Félicette: Background

-On 14 June 1949 a U.S. suborbital flight carried the first mammal into space, a Rhesus monkey named Albert II.
+On 14 June 1949, a U.S. suborbital flight carried the first mammal into space, a Rhesus monkey named Albert II.
 On 3 November 1957, the Soviet Union launched Laika, a stray dog found on the streets of Moscow, into space on Sputnik 2.
-She died in space, but was the first animal to orbit the Earth.
+She died in space but was the first animal to orbit the Earth.
 Brazilian Army colonel Manuel dos Santos Lage planned to launch a cat named Flamengo aboard the Félix I rocket on 1 January 1959, but the flight was cancelled over ethical concerns regarding the use of a cat.
 On 31 January 1961, as part of Project Mercury, the chimpanzee Ham became the first hominid launched into space for a suborbital flight.
-On 29 November 1961, Enos became the second chimpanzee launched into space, and third hominid after cosmonauts Yuri Gagarin and Gherman Titov, to achieve Earth orbit.
+On 29 November 1961, Enos became the second chimpanzee launched into space, and fourth hominid after cosmonauts Yuri Gagarin and Gherman Titov, to achieve Earth orbit.

 The French rocket program began in 1961.
 Flights of the Véronique rocket had been reinstated in 1959 and were run by the Comité des Recherches Spatiales (CRS).
 France's base in the Sahara launched a rat named Hector on 22 February 1961, causing France to become the third country to launch animals into space.
 Hector had electrodes implanted on his skull so neurological activity could be monitored.
-Two further rockets with rat payloads followed, on 15 and 18 October.
-French scientists wanted to use larger mammals and chose cats, since they already had a significant amount of neurological data on them.
+Two rockets with rat payloads followed on 15 and 18 October.
+French scientists wanted to use larger mammals and chose cats since they already had significant neurological data.

 Mission

 Selection and training

-In 1963, Centre d'Enseignement et de Recherches de Médecine Aéronautique (CERMA) purchased 14 cats from a pet dealer for the testing, with the individual animals selected based on their temperament; all of the cats were female, for their calmer demeanor.
-The cats were unnamed prior to the launch to reduce the likelihood that the scientists would become attached to them.
+In 1963, Centre d'Enseignement et de Recherches de Médecine Aéronautique (CERMA) purchased 14 cats from a pet dealer for testing, with the individual animals selected based on their temperament; all of the cats were female, for their calmer demeanor.
+The cats were unnamed before the launch to reduce the likelihood that the scientists would become attached to them.
 All of the cats had permanent electrodes surgically implanted into their brain to assess neurological activity.
 Some of the cats' spaceflight training was similar to training for humans.
 This was carried out by CERMA and included using the high-G centrifuge three-axis chair with simulated rocket noise.
 Cat-specific training included confinement in their container and experience withstanding the restraint cloth.
 The animals trained for about two months; this limit was set by the risk of electrode polarization.